alexcu2718/fdf/IMPROVEMENTS.md

 # Improvement Notes and Todo Items

+This is a list of things I intend to do as a brief roadmap

 (Note: Windows support is out of scope for pre-1.0 releases)

 ## 0. Project Naming